zolodev/TheRustProgrammingLanguage/README.md

 way.
 In my opinion they where the reason I wanted to know more.

 **The bad**
-* For refering to other chapters "in the future".
+* For referring to other chapters "in the future".
 Why not explain it while we are on the topic?
 * For lacking a lot of proof, to show that the code (that compiles) works.
 I miss more examples of usage of some parts.
 To get the verification how to use the code.
-* I find my self wondering more about the code and the motiviation instead of understanding what the author is trying to convey.
+* I find my self wondering more about the code and the motivation instead of understanding what the author is trying to convey.
 By bad code examples that are to verbose.
-Where there is more simplier ways to explain code with.
+Where there is more simpler ways to explain code with.
 * The worst thing to teach is bad practices!
 No production ready code is bad examples.
 This is not only dangerous to teach but could lead to bad code.
-If I could change one thing in the book I would recommend the author to fix all the code to be production ready with good explainations (proof).
+If I could change one thing in the book I would recommend the author to fix all the code to be production ready with good explanations (proof).
 * This is *not* a book for beginners, this might be a good book when you worked several months with the Rust language.
 To get a deeper understanding of Rust.